bietdoikiem/multi-data-pipeline/README.md

 $ docker-compose -f cassandra/docker-compose.yml --env-file .env up -d
 ```

-## Starting kafka on docker
+## Starting Kafka on Docker
 ```bash
 $ docker-compose -f kafka/docker-compose.yml --env-file .env up -d            # start single zookeeper, broker, kafka-manager and kafka-connect services
 $ docker ps -a                                                # sanity check to make sure services are up: kafka_broker_1, kafka-manager, zookeeper, kafka-connect service
 ```

 > **Note:**
-Kafka front end is available at http://localhost:9000
+Kafka-Manager front end is available at http://localhost:9000

-> Kafka-Connect REST interface is available at http://localhost:8083
+You can use it to create cluster to view the topics streaming in Kafka.

 IMPORTANT: There is a bug that I don't know how to fix yet.
 You have to manually go to CLI of the "kafka-connect" container and run the below comment to start the Cassandra sinks.
 ```